Subspace method based on neural networks for eigenvalue problems: Conclusions

 \section{Conclusions}

-In this paper, we propose a subspace method based on neural networks for eigenvalue problems with high accuracy.
-SNN can in fact be viewed as a method combining both the machine learning method with the traditional methods, that is, use the machine learning method to get some finite dimensional {subspace}, then {calculate the Galerkin projection of the original eigenvalue problems onto the subspace and obtain a approximate solution, just like what the traditional methods do.} Through analysis and experimental validation, we find that reducing the condition number of {the stiffness matrix and the mass matrix} through a dimensionality reduction technique can effectively improve {the accuracy of approximate solution}.
-Our method achieves high precision with only a few training epochs.
-The eigenvalue errors of our method can be below $10^{-11}$, and the eigenfunction errors are nearly below $10^{-7}$, with the required number of epochs ranging from 20 to 400.
+In this paper, we have proposed a subspace method based on neural networks for eigenvalue problems.
+This method can in fact be viewed as a method combining the machine learning with the classical methods.
+That is, first use the machine learning method and model order reduction method to get some neural network-based orthogonal basis, then calculate the Galerkin projection of the eigenvalue problem onto the subspace spanned by the orthogonal basis and obtain an approximate solution, just like what the classical methods do.
+Our method can achieve high precision with only a few training epochs.
+In fact, from the numerical experiments, we can see that our method can obtain approximate eigenpairs with the error of eigenvalues being below $10^{-11}$ and the $L^2$ norm and $H^1$ norm error of eigenfunctions being nearly below $10^{-7}$, but with only tens or hundreds of epochs.